Let's Begin with My Death

 How’s that for a start!?

 The people with whom I surrounded myself had to adapt as well.
 I wasn’t the same person- couldn’t be.
 The dynamic of my relationships evolved to be more personal and caring about how we interacted and what we shared.
 I started evaluating why my friends were friends.
 And in the process, the closer relationships narrowed to form true, lifelong bonds.
+I also revived some seemingly forgotten friendships.

 Life is about relationships and experience- period.
 I died to realize this and was given a second chance.
 Join me on the adventures of a life re-designed to truly live.